hastexo/tutor-contrib-backup/README.md

   [rgw_dns_name](https://docs.ceph.com/en/latest/radosgw/config-ref/#confval-rgw_dns_name),
   you will need `BACKUP_S3_ADDRESSING_STYLE: path`.

-### Selecting the MySQL databases to backup
+### Selecting databases to backup

-By default, all MySQL databases will be included in the backup.
+By default, all MySQL and MongoDB databases will be included in the backup.
 This is the desired behavior in most cases.

 However, in some situations it may be necessary to explicitly choose which databases must be included in the backup.
-For example, when the same MySQL cluster is used for other purposes and holds logical databases for other services, you might not want to backup all databases.
+For example, when the same database cluster is used for other purposes and holds logical databases for other services, you might not want to backup all databases.
 In addition, if you are using a cloud provider database as a service, the cluster may include internal databases that the LMS